vsee/SNU_NPB/prebuild_bc/README.md

-This is an optimised version of the NAS benchmarks where all object files are compiled into bitcode and linked into one big bitcode file using a vanilla clang compiler.
+This is a version of the NAS benchmarks where all object files are compiled into bitcode and linked into one big bitcode file using a vanilla clang compiler without optimisations.

 The vanilla compiler can be specified in the env.config which is needed for both scripts.